melbhz/netlogo-hpc/README.md

 # Improving speed, scale and scope of models for improved real-world decision-making

-This repo provides the working copy of our submission to SSC.
+This repo provides a working copy of our NetLogo / HPC project.
 We strive to drive usability of this work by providing editable copies of all documents and ask that you cite us if this is helpful in your research as follows:

 Please remember to follow the copyrights included in all documents and scripts during any reproduction.
 Feel free to email us with any